victorjonsson/PHP-Rocker/README.md

 # PHP Rocker

 Here you have yet another **framework for writing RESTful web services** in PHP, jay!
 What sets this framework apart from many of the others is that Rocker is a bundle of Slim and an awesome [database facade](https://github.com/fridge-project/dbal).
 Not trying to write everything from scratch makes it possible to focus on what's important when writing a RESTful API and let other projects take care of things like routing and data storage.

+#### Features

+- User management
+- CRUD operations (use the template classes in Rocker framework to extend the API with your own objects)
+- EAV data model
+- Built in object cache (supporting both APC and file based caching)
+- Interface based (easy to extend and customize)
+- Administer your remote Rocker server from the console

+#### Read more
 - [System requirements](#system-requirements)
 - [Installation](#installation)
 - [API reference](#api-reference)